Ygallo/aqua-kids/README.md

 The **Category** entity categorises our classes into three distinct types: group classes, individual classes, and camps

-The **Level** entity defines swim skill levels and their target audience within the school.
+The **Level** entity defines swim skill levels and their target audience within the swim school.

 The **Course** entity encompasses all swim school courses, each uniquely identified by an ID.
 It includes start date, start time, end date, day of the week, price, available places, and an associated image.
 The **Level** and **Category** are linked to the course through Foreign Keys.